Skip to content

 You may be able to call and get this fixed so your monthly price does not go up.
 But do not expect it to be easy.

-I know these plans well, and it still took me multiple calls, multiple emails, supervisor involvement, and more than two hours total on the phone.
+I know these plans well, and it still took me multiple calls, multiple emails, chat support, supervisor involvement, and several hours of time.

 The first answer was wrong.